mojodojodev/mojodojo.dev/mojo_team_answers.md

 We only have "ideas", not "plans" here.
 I'm a fan of actors, having designed/built out a system for swift a few years ago.
 I think an evolved version of that would compose well and will fit nicely into our system.
 I think we'll want a Mutex abstraction and classes first though.
 See [Swift Concurrency Manifesto](https://gist.github.com/lattner/31ed37682ef1576b16bca1432ea9f782) and [Swift Concurrency Docs](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/)

 You don't need to convince me of the value of actors, Carl Hewitt already did 🙂

+#### Infinite Recursion Error
+We want the compiler to generate diagnostics on obvious bugs to help the programmer.
+If someone accidentally typos something or (like your initial example) does something that is obviously recursive, we should help the programmer out.

+I don't think there is a good reason for people to want to exhaust the stack; generating an error seems fine, and if there is some important use case we can figure out if there are different ways to address the need.

+I agree we should generate a good error rather than just crashing when an undetected-infinite recursion (or just DEEP recursion) happens, this isn't going to get fixed in the immediate future due to prioritization, but I agree we should do it at some point.

+Watch out for LLVM which has tail call and other optimizations, which can turn things into closed form loops in some cases 😀

 ## Standard Python
 The best place for a summary about how Mojo interacts with the current Python ecosystem is in the official [Why Mojo?](https://docs.modular.com/mojo/why-mojo.html#mojo-as-a-member-of-the-python-family) page, the below adds some context.